- The takeaway from this week’s episode is … you will understand what has limited you so far and what to do about it.

 - Here’s what I want you to do with it … to break this habit you must redirect your snow globe mind.

-“Are you a physical being trying to have a spiritual experience?
+Are you a physical being “trying” to have a spiritual experience?
 Or, are you universal spiritual energy having an earthly physical experience?

 Seeing yourself as a physical entity means that you view all the things around you as being finite and in solid form.
 You can count them or weigh them or categorize them.
-Every thought, emotion, an event that occurs in your life is then interpreted as something physically real, something solid.
+Every thought, emotion, or event that occurs in your life is then interpreted as something physically real, something solid.

 That’s when spirituality is perceived as a goal for your life.
 People chase it and use it as something to make themselves feel unique; even feel superior to someone else.
-Or, at least an improvement over who they used to be, that is – their “old” self.
-In order to become spiritual, people do many different things.
-They do yoga, learn about religion, follow gurus, pray, go into trances, experiment with drugs, fast, cleanse, dance, or sit in a circle and beat on drums.
+Or at least an improvement over who they used to be, that is – their “old self.”
+In order to become spiritual, people do many different things; they do yoga, learn about religion, follow gurus, pray, go into trances, experiment with drugs, fast, cleanse, dance, or sit in a circle and beat on drums.
 Some chant or even sit in a sweat lodge or do other things to become “someone” spiritual.

 All these things are your ego’s way of entertaining itself.

-People struggle too much with trying to be spiritual.
+People struggle when “trying” to be spiritual.